'Complete forward Kane can push record into distance'

 As at club level, the trophy is missing.
 He will look back with regret on the high farce of England's Euro 2016 campaign, when a brainwave with merit, known only to manager Roy Hodgson, had him taking corners amid the humiliation of the last-16 exit to Iceland.

-And then there was the heartache of the World Cup semi-final loss to Croatia in Russia in 2018, the Euro 2020 final defeat to Italy at Wembley and the personal heartache of that France game in Qatar.
+And then there was the heartache of the World Cup semi-final loss to Croatia in Russia in 2018, the Euro 2020 final defeat by Italy at Wembley and the personal heartache of that France game in Qatar.

 What should be remembered after this night in Naples is England have been privileged to have such an outstanding striker at their disposal, someone who has every right to stand in the company of those he overtook in the 44th minute of their first win against Italy in Italy since 1961.

 Kane, it is right to point out, is far more than just a striker.
 He is the complete forward.
-He can link play from all parts, has a prodigious work-rate and offered so much more than goals in his international career.
+He can link play from all parts, has a prodigious work-rate and has offered so much more than goals in his international career.

 And, barring injuries or some unforeseen loss of form, Kane will have power to add over coming years to push his record far into the distance and away from those who may have their sights on surpassing him.